Menu

 Most doctors recommend inpatient rehab centers after the detox program.
 Some benefits of this route include

 Contact your doctor immediately if you have abused opiates.
+Reach out to California Prime to start your recovery.

 Get More Info By Filling Out The Form Below